nhalle/rat-openfield-maskrcnn/README.md

 ### Requirements

 This project requires python 3.4, tensorflow version 1.14 (tensorflow 2.0 is not compatible with the Mask_RCNN library unfortunately), and Keras 2.3.1.
-We recommend using a virtual environment such as pip's [venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
+We recommend using pip3 and [venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) to manage packages.

 ### Instructions

 1. Clone this repository

-2. Setup pip virtual environment
+2. Setup virtual environment

            python3 -m venv venv